 Some states are stricter than others, so it’s best not to push your luck here.

-Where do I get my Annual Report?
+How do I file my Annual Report?

-If you have formed an LLC:
+If you have already formed an LLC:

 Remember, just because you paid a company to form your LLC, the Annual Report is ultimately your responsibility in order to keep your LLC in compliance and in good standing.